|LW.11820 / LW.10883

 Qualifications for Applicants

 Criminal Procedure is a pre- or co-requisite.
 Evidence is also preferred as a pre- or co-requisite.

 The Office of the Appellate Defender represents indigent defendants in cases from Bronx and New York Counties.
 To avoid any possible conflict of interest, students who are likely to have pending applications for employment with either the Bronx or New York County (Manhattan) District Attorneys’ Offices may not be able to participate in the clinic.

 Please submit the standard clinic application, resume and unofficial transcript, using CAMS, the online application system.
 There will be no interview.
-If you have any questions regarding the application process, please contact Michelle Williams via email or at (212) 998-6439.
-For other questions, contact either Rosemary Herbert (via email, or at 212-402-4112) or Eunice Lee (via email, or at 212-402-4111).
+For questions regarding the clinic, contact either Rosemary Herbert (via e-mail, or at 212-402-4112) or Eunice Lee (via e-mail, or at 212-402-4111).